guigolab/LyRic/README.md

 # Installation

-Note that using a Snakemake-compatible HPC environment such as SGE/UGE is highly recommended.
+Note that running LyRic under a Snakemake-compatible HPC environment such as SGE/UGE is highly recommended.

 1. `cd` to the directory where you intend to run the LyRic workflow (referred to as the **working directory** below).